Bytown Voices 2024 Winter-Spring Session

 Bytown Voices sings a variety of repertoire from various centuries, styles, cultures, and degree of difficulty.
 As a non-audition and inclusive choir, our membership ranges from people singing in a choir for the first time to experienced musicians.
 Most importantly, new members become long-time members dedicated to the community.

 Our artistic director, Joan Fearnley, is an engaging conductor committed to bringing out the best in each member.
 Her music choices are thoughtful and varied with something for everyone and she will send you home enriched, energized and humming a tune after rehearsal.
-Joan is supported by our excellent pianist (Carla Klassen), our assistant conductor/pianist (Devon Wastle-Thivierge), and our children's mentor (Mélanie Hartshorn-Walton), as well as a dedicated volunteer executive board and volunteers from the choir.
+Joan is supported by our excellent pianist (Carla Klassen), our music team associate (Devon Wastle-Thivierge), and our children's mentor (Mélanie Hartshorn-Walton), as well as a dedicated volunteer executive board and volunteers from the choir.

 To see the full 24 year repertoire from 1999, just CLICK HERE